 During the 1990’s, he participated in the Federal Communication Commission’s Advanced Television Standardization Process.
 He served as an ex-officio member of the FCC’s Advisory Committee on Advanced Television Service.
 He represented MIT in designing the MIT/GI System, which became one of the four finalist systems.
 He also represented MIT when the four finalist systems became a single system through the formation of the Grand Alliance.
 The Grand Alliance HDTV System became the basis for the U.S. Digital Television Standard adopted by the FCC in December, 1996.
 In 1997, MIT received a Prime Time Emmy Engineering Award for its contribution to the digital television standard.
 The television system with multiple video transmission formats, an important component of the digital television standard, was proposed by him.

 He co-founded Digital Voice Systems, Inc. (DVSI) in 1988 and has served as the Chairman of the Board since then.
 He was a major contributor to the MBE (multiband excitation) voice compression technology developed at DVSI.
 The technology was adopted as the voice compression standard for many national and international communication systems and has been used in numerous telecommunications products.

 Dr. Lim is the recipient of many awards including the Senior Award from the IEEE ASSP Society and the Harold E. Edgerton Faculty Achievement Award from MIT.
-He is a Fellow of the IEEE, a Member of the Academy of Digital Television Pioneers, and an Inductee of the Consumer Technology Hall of Fame.
+He is a HO-AM Laureate in Engineering, a Fellow of the IEEE, a Member of the Academy of Digital Television Pioneers, and an Inductee of the Consumer Technology Hall of Fame.